zjnolen/PopGLen/docs/config.md

   pre-processed bam files.
 Only one bam files should be provided per sample in the units file.
 - `sra` provides the NCBI SRA accession number for a set of paired end fastq files that will be downloaded to be processed.
+If a sample has multiple runs you would like to include, each run should be its own line in the units sheet, just as separate sequencing runs would be.

 !!! note "Mixing samples with different starting points"
     It is possible to have different samples start from different inputs (i.e.